What is the Gloucester House school offer?

 How do we identify, assess and plan support?

-All of our children currently have Education Health Care Plans (EHCPs)/Statements of SEN but we identify, assess, plan and support individual needs from referral onwards.
+All of our children currently have Education Health Care Plans (EHCPs) but we identify, assess, plan and support individual needs from referral onwards.

 We gather information from Parents / carers, previous schools and professional’s assessments including:

 School reports and assessments